QUANTUM FRAME

 2019

-PROBE I, is an AI-driven interactive mechanical sculpture that presents a version of the artist’s imagination of post-planetary machine life.
-Inspired by the Panspermia hypotheses (the theory that life on the earth originated from microorganisms or chemical precursors of life present in outer space and able to initiate life on reaching a suitable environment), the installation speculates on a future where conscious machines can bare the trials of space travel to investigate hostile environments of terrestrial planets.
-The piece takes on the perspective of alien machine life forms as they observe, document, and analyze the strange phenomenons of life on earth.
+Probe I is an ML-driven machine that presents a version of the artist’s imagination of post-planetary machine life.
+Inspired by the Panspermia hypotheses (the theory that life on the earth originated from microorganisms or chemical precursors of life present in outer space that are able to initiate life on reaching a suitable environment), the installation speculates on a future where conscious machines can bare the trials of space travel to investigate hostile environments of terrestrial planets.
+The piece takes on the perspective of alien machine life forms as it observes, document, and analyze the strange phenomenon of life on earth through computer vision and machine learning analysis.
+The installation tracks human and object data in the immediate space around it, including presence and movement, and feeds this data back to a machine learning model developed by the artist that analysis and tries to make sense of the data.

 This work was commissioned and collected by UNArt Center in Shanghai, China in 2019.

-Archival footage taken of early tests with the machine
+Archival footage taken of early ML model object recognition tests on the streets of Berlin.